Cal-Adapt Analytics Engine Metadata Standards

 Readability.
 Modern conventions are designed in a way that metadata is readable by humans and concurrently organized in a way that can be read by computers.

 Interoperability.
-Data produced by CEC sponsored projects should be easily accessed by research partners on California’s climate assessments, national climate assessments which utilize similar conventions, and global climate modeling efforts (i.e. CMIP).
+Data developed to support state energy-related climate research and planning should be easily accessed by research partners on California’s climate assessments, national climate assessments which utilize similar conventions, and global climate modeling efforts (i.e. CMIP).
 The end goal is allow a user to incorporate data from multiple data sources directly on Analytics Engine, without the need for customization.

 Public Availability.
 In order to work within the wide range of data serving options and analytics tools on Analytics Engine (interactive programming environments, direct downloads) input data must be in formats which can be incorporated into Analytics Engine, and directly read in by end users who may work with the data in the cloud computing environment or download the data directly.

 Documentation.
 Datasets hosted on Analytics Engine should be self-describing, each dataset should contain information about when the product was produced, which version of the dataset is being used, what data went into the data product, relevant references and points of contact for questions about the data.